 The Rebecca L. Cooper Medical Research Foundation is a registered and self-funded charity which has as its object, the advancing, promoting and encouraging of medical research in Australia.

-Dr Sylvia Gustin is a Senior Research Fellow at Neuroscience Research Australia and the School of Psychology, University of New South Wales.
+Assoc.
+Prof Sylvia Gustin is a Senior Research Fellow at Neuroscience Research Australia and the School of Psychology, University of New South Wales.
 For the past 19 years she has been using brain imaging techniques to investigate the central circuits underlying chronic pain in humans.
 Her aim is to increase understanding of the development and maintenance of chronic pain, in particular psychological and central components and their association.
-Dr Gustin was awarded the Rebecca L. Cooper Medical Research Foundation Al and Val Rosenstrauss Fellowship beginning in 2017 to understand and modulate the critical brain mechanisms that underlie chronic pain.
+Assoc.
+Prof Gustin was awarded the Rebecca L. Cooper Medical Research Foundation Al and Val Rosenstrauss Fellowship beginning in 2017 to understand and modulate the critical brain mechanisms that underlie chronic pain.

 messenger in the nervous system.
 Establishing a decrease in prefrontal GABA is important because it provides new information which is needed to develop pain drugs that specifically target discrete brain regions, e.g. prefrontal cortex.
 Current pain medications are not targeted and therefore have significant side effects or risks for adverse events.